maxwills/PharoTask/README.md

 # PharoTask
 Repository for the Pharo Task.
 Implemented in a Pharo 8.0 - 64bits image.

-The implemented clases and test are in the packages:
+The implemented classes and tests are in the packages:
 - MaxWTask
 - MaxWTask-Tests